Looking for a new job?

 In addition to information in this article on agencies, salaries, contracts and CVs, you can also read our articles on getting your qualifications recognised, getting your residence permit or visa, and adult education choices for those looking to upskill or retrain.
 You can also find out more on contracts, hours and holidays.

-Luxembourg's key economic sectors include finance, the digital economy, research, healthcare, audiovisual production, environmental technology, aerospace and logistics (you can find a list of the country's biggest employers here).
+Luxembourg's key economic sectors include finance and fintech, the digital economy, research, healthcare, audiovisual production, environmental technology, aerospace and logistics (you can find a list of the country's biggest employers here).
 It is also home to a number of EU institutions including the European Court of Justice, the European Commission, the European Parliament and the European Investment Bank.

 While many jobs are advertised in English, you may be required to have a working knowledge of another language such as French, German or Luxembourgish, and you should always apply for a job in the language used in the job description.